 I chose to become a 1099 CFO in 2001.
-I already had four clients by the time I wrapped up my first month as a young practitioner.
+I already had four clients by the time I wrapped up my first month as a new consultant.

-Loan closings, successful acquisitions, turnarounds, start-ups, ERP implementations, hiring and mentoring team members, and mentoring B2B sales teams are part of the job too.
+Low-stress acquisitions, minor turnarounds, start-up funding, ERP implementations, hiring and mentoring team members, and mentoring B2B sales teams are part of the job too.

 But Do You Really Need a CFO?

 I’ve never liked responding to that question.
-Too self-serving in my opinion.
+It’s too self-serving in my opinion.

 I prefer to look back on those first clients to help me answer that question, and it may surprise you.

 No, you do not need a CFO.
 That’s the short answer.
-The longer answer–it depends.
+The longer answer is, “It depends.”

 Here’s What You Really Need

 Let’s start with the small $1 to $2 million dollar enterprise.
 You need an experienced bookkeeper and I prefer the type having at least 12 hours of accounting from any college and at least five years of experience working under an experienced controller.
 An office manager who is thrown into QuickBooks should never be in charge of your accounting.
 Furthermore, your bookkeeper should be certified.
 I’m partial to the program at the American Institute of Professional Bookkeepers.

 Your experienced bookkeeper will make sure your bills are coded accurately and paid in a timely manner.
 They should be able to nail the daily treasury management function with ease including a simple weekly cash flow forecast.
 Payroll should be a low-stress process for the experienced bookkeeper.
 Bottom line, basic accounting functions should be a snap for such a resource.